 This interior conversion also has the exterior effect of changing our actions and enabling God to shine through us in a more manifest way, so as to offer His love and mercy to others.
 So conversion is something first interior which unfolds in our exterior lives.

 Let’s now take a look at the necessary preparations we must make for the Sacrament of Penance from a more practical point of view.
 If we can understand this Sacrament for what it is, we may also come to accept the value of regularly practicing it!

 How I Prepare

 Mercy is love.
 It’s the form of love given to us by God.
-And in order to receive mercy we must understand it.
+In order to receive mercy, we must understand it.
 And in order to properly understand mercy, we must understand who God is.

 Start with an understanding of an all-powerful God filled with a holy wrath toward that which hurts us most…our sin.
 Ideally, you will let your own heart grow in the same holy wrath toward your sin.
 You will ideally let your heart see sin for what it is and grow in a desire to be freed of it so that you can be free to love and live as you were made to live.